 New Zealand has joined one of the world's largest free trade agreements, the Regional Comprehensive Economic Partnership (RCEP).

-Eight years in the making, On 15 November, 5 different economies across the Asia-Pacific region officially signed the agreement: Japan, China, South Korea, Australia, New Zealand, as did 10 ASEAN members - Brunei-Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
+Eight years in the making, on 15 November 2020, five different economies across the Asia-Pacific region officially signed the agreement: Japan, China, South Korea, Australia, New Zealand, as did 10 ASEAN members - Brunei-Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 The next step is for the agreement to be ratified.

 Trade Minister Damien O’Connor signed the agreement, which is projected to increase New Zealand’s GDP by around $2 billion, on behalf of New Zealand on Sunday evening (NZT).